Last Updated on September 29, 2025, by David

 Is It Safe to Use DIY Cleaning Solutions?

 Yes, but with caution.
 A mild mixture of warm water and castile soap can be effective for light cleaning.
-Always conduct a test of any homemade solution on a small, inconspicuous area first.
+Always test any homemade solution on a small, inconspicuous area first.
 Steer clear of anything acidic or abrasive, and never apply homemade cleaners to unsealed tiles.

 What Steps Should I Take If My Tiles Are Already Stained?

 If stains are already present, professional restoration is the most effective course of action.
 Tile care specialists based in Surrey can conduct deep cleaning, eliminate embedded grime, and reseal the surface to restore the tile’s original colour and texture.
-DIY methods may exacerbate the damage if the incorrect products are utilised.
+DIY methods may exacerbate damage if the wrong products are used.